AlaFalaki/AttentionVisualizer/README.md

 ## Installation

 The package is only hosted on Github for now.
-You can still use `pip` to install the package.
+You can use `pip` to install the package.

 ```bash
   pip install git+https://github.com/AlaFalaki/AttentionVisualizer.git